faiq/dopepope/README.md

 2. run `fmpeg -i output.mp3 -i indaclub.mp3 -filter_complex amerge -c:a libmp3lame -q:a 4 ~/Desktop/dopepope.mp3`

 Its a long serious of steps, but if everything worked right you should have a :fire: song called `dopepope.mp3` on your desktop!

+An example of one can be found in this directory called `dopepope.mp3`

 Open a new issue or pull request if you want to help!